Co-pilot of Yeti Airlines flight had lost husband to an earlier Nepal plane crash

-Co-pilot of crashed Yeti Airlines flight lost husband to earlier aviation disaster in Nepal
+Co-pilot of doomed Yeti Airlines flight lost husband to earlier crash in Nepal

 Nepal plane crash: Video shows passenger’s final moments from inside flight